The last type of resorption that we’ll discuss is that which occurs during orthodontic tooth movement.

 Root resorption or ‘shortening of the roots’ occurs in nearly all cases of orthodontics, but is so insignificant that it may not be possible to see it on an x ray.
 However, some individuals may experience noticeable resorption of their roots.
 This can range from mild to moderate to severe.
 The roots may become so short that they loosen up or fall out.
 Unfortunately, it’s hard to predict who will be susceptible to root resorption.

 Before beginning an orthodontic case, it is important to take pre-op x rays, to have a baseline view of the roots.
-Ideally the patient should see their dentist every six months for a cleaning and checkup.
+Ideally the patient should see their dentist every six months for a dental cleaning and checkup.
 At these times (every six months), it is best for the family dentist to take x rays to verify whether the roots of the teeth have shortened.
 If root resorption occurs we must stop treatment on the patient immediately.

 Severe root resorption